Azure/azure-policy/samples/built-in-policy/apply-default-tag-value/README.md

-# Apply tag and its default value
+# Append tag and its default value

-Applies a required tag and its default value if it is not specified by the user.
+Appends the specified tag and value when any resource which is missing this tag is created or updated.
+Does not modify the tags of resources created before this policy was applied until those resources are changed.
+Does not apply to resource groups.
+New 'modify' effect policies are available that support remediation of tags on existing resources (see https://aka.ms/modifydoc).

+A new remediable variant of this policy can be viewed [here](../../Tags/add-tag/).

 ## Try on Portal